dwanderton/dwanderton.github.io/_posts/2015-07-01-whyafrica.markdown

 categories: portfolio
 ---

 WhyAfrica is a news platform for Africa that utilizes realtime editing and propagation, bringing together the latest in html-based content creation with thought-leaders and influencers on the continent.
+Since its inception in 2014 WhyAfrica has undergone an incredible transformation and is now partnered with the [Business Council for Africa](http://www.bcafrica.co.uk/) in the UK.

 <center>
 <br/>